Elstar

-The Elstar apple is an apple cultivar that was first developed in the Netherlands in Elst in the 1950s by crossing Golden Delicious and Ingrid Marie apples.
-It quickly became popular, especially in Europe and was first introduced to America in 1972.
-It remains popular in Continental Europe, but less so in the United Kingdom.
+The Elstar apple is an apple cultivar that was developed in the Netherlands in Elst in the 1950s by crossing Golden Delicious and Ingrid Marie apples.
+It quickly became popular, especially in Europe.
+It was introduced to the United States in 1972.
+It remains popular in Continental Europe, planeted extensively in Germany, Holland, Belgium, France, but less so in the United Kingdom.

 The Elstar is a medium-sized apple whose skin is mostly red with yellow showing.
 The flesh is white and has a crispy texture.
 It may be used for cooking and is especially good for making apple sauce.
 In general, however, it is used in desserts due to its sweet flavour.

+Pick early October, keeps until December.